brian-cooney/CV/README.md

 ## Work Eligibility

-I am a permanent resident of the UK with an indefinite leave to remain (ILR).
-I have complete eligibility to work in the UK without any restrictions.
+I am a permanent resident of the UK with indefinite leave to remain (ILR).
+I have the eligibility to work in the UK without any restrictions.

 I'm currently in the processs of becoming a naturalised British citizen.